 Widex took great pain to design the user part of the machine learning function to be simple.
 Anyone else who follows this concept needs to do so as well.
 This is really important because if it is difficult to use, users just won't use it.
 Widex offer a very simple A/B choice structure, does A profile sound better in this situation or B profile?
 The user picks and the data is stored and sent to the cloud via the Smartphone app.

-Over time, the evolution of machine learning will make a huge difference to hearing aid users everywhere.
-The always on continuous data exchange between the hearing aids and the cloud server system will lead to higher functionality in hearing aids than ever before.
+Over time, the evolution of machine learning will make a huge difference for hearing aid users everywhere.
+The always-on continuous data exchange between the hearing aids and the cloud server system will lead to higher functionality in hearing aids than ever before.
 Hearing technology of the future will continuously improve as more people use them in more situations.
 That will deliver a better augmented audio reality for anyone who wants it.

 I think the future of hearing aids will be about augmented reality through audio.
 An augmented reality that makes life better and easier for many people.
 That may well include people that don't have hearing loss.
 The concept can be all-encompassing, it can include everything from your health data, through what your day looks like to the details of the beautiful piece of art you are standing in front of.